HaxeFoundation/HaxeManual/md/manual/dictionary.md

 Represents a value which can be either **true** or **false**

 ##### Class Field
-A class field is a variable, property or method of a class.
-It can either be static or non-static.
+A class field is a variable, property or method of a class which can either be static or non-static.
 Non-static fields are referred to as **member** fields, so we speak of e.g. a **static method** or a **member variable**.

 ##### Class<T>
 This type is compatible with all class types.
-At compile-time, `Class<T>` can be considered the common base type of all class types.
+At compile-time, `Class<T>` can be considered to be the common base type of all class types.
 However, this relation is not reflected in generated code.

 ##### Compiler Flag
 A compiler flag is a configurable value which may influence the compilation process.
 Such a flag can be set by invoking the command line with `-D key=value` or just `-D key`, in which case the value defaults to `"1"`.
 The compiler also sets several flags internally to pass information between different compilation steps.

 ##### Compound Type
 A compound type is a type which has sub-types.
-This includes any type with [type parameters](3.2-Type_Parameters.md) and the [function](2.6-Function.md) type.
+This includes any type with [type parameters](type_parameters.md) and the [function](function.md) type.

 ##### Contravariance
 A [compound type](dictionary.md#compound-type) is considered contravariant if its component types can be assigned to less generic components, i.e. if they are only written, but never read.